Masud Gharahkhani: 2025

+2026 Iran war

+In connection with 2026 Iran war, Gharahkhani told the Norwegian newspaper VG that the war could be an opportunity for regime change.
+He also claimed that Reza Pahlavi had the greatest support among Iranians and that the Iranian regime would not survive.

+The interview drew criticism from several Norwegian politicians and public figures, including Arild Hermstad (leader of MDG), Hans Petter Sjøli.
+Six Kurdish parties later announced that they would not meet with Gharahkhani due to what they perceived as his support for Pahlavi.

+On 13 March 2026, the Norwegian newspaper Aftenposten criticized Gharahkhani in an editorial for a potential conflict between his personal statements and his role as president of the Parliament.
+Prime Minister Jonas Gahr Støre (Ap) expressed understanding for Gharahkhani's conduct, but stressed that Gharahkhanis' remarks were his personal views, not official Norwegian policy.
+On TV2's God Morgen Norge the same day, Gharahkhani responded to the criticism, stating that his activities were compatible with his role as President of the Norwegian Parliament.

 Immigrant relations

 In an incident where teachers at an elementary school in Drammen banned its pupils from wearing traditional Christmas costumes at an annual Christmas play, Gharahkhani publicly condemned the school for its actions and reiterated the importance of Norwegian culture and tradition in schools.
 When asked about his personal experiences, he explained: "I always participated in Christmas activities in school and I would recommend it to my children."
 Commentators praised him for his openness and tolerance.
-The head principal of the school later apologized for the affair.
+The school's principal, Tove Fredriksen, described the decision as unfortunate, said the school was sorry, and said it should have handled the matter differently.

 A staunch supporter of immigrant integration, Gharahkhani has stated that immigrant children have to learn to speak Norwegian or risk being taken by Norwegian Child Welfare Services, calling failing to teach children Norwegian "unacceptable parental neglect" as it was an absolute prerequisite for succeeding in the Norwegian society.

 Personal life

 Gharahkhani married his wife Saloumeh "Sally" Abbasian in a private ceremony in Turkey in 2010.
 They currently live in the Åssiden neighborhood in Drammen.
 The couple has a son.